nikuehn/MixedModels_Biases/docs/index.md

 ```

 Now, we fit the Inla models.
-We fit the full model (fixed and random effects), a model onthe total residuals, and a model on the site terms from the `lmer` fit.
+We fit the full model (fixed and random effects), a model on the total residuals, and a model on the site terms from the `lmer` fit.

 ```r